Kerbside charging

 The NSW Government estimates that about 38,000 public EV charging ports will be needed in the state by 2030.

-To meet this need Ausgrid is partnering with industry, government and regulators to trial new ways to explore how we can provide more localised kerbside electric vehicle (EV) charging, utilising our existing kiosks and power poles.
+Ausgrid is partnering with industry, government, and regulators to trial new ways to provide more localised kerbside electric vehicle (EV) charging, utilising our existing kiosks and power poles.

-We estimate around 800,000 customers in our network area have limited opportunities to charge their vehicle at home.
-This can be due to a lack of off-street parking, prohibitive costs, rental agreements or strata restrictions.
-Which makes public EV charging solutions like kerbside charging, an important part of supporting the electrification of transport.
+We estimate that approximately 800,000 customers in our network area have limited opportunities to charge their vehicles at home.
+This could be due to a lack of off-street parking, high costs, rental agreements, or strata restrictions.
+All of these factors highlight the importance of public EV charging solutions like kerbside charging in supporting the transition to the electrification of transport.

 Leveraging existing assets for a faster, fairer and more seamless solution

-This innovative approach can play a real role in supporting our community to have access to EV charging infrastructure in residential areas.
+This innovative approach can really support our community by providing access to EV charging infrastructure in residential areas.

 How do they work?

-People wishing to use a charger simply pull up and using their own Type 2 charging cable connect directly to the charger.
-Payment can be made via an app or RFID token.
+People wishing to use a charger pull up and connect directly to the charger using their own Type 2 charging cable.
+Payments are made via an app or RFID token.

 As these chargers are slower AC chargers from 7 up to 22kW they are suitable for longer charging intervals or overnight charging.